Prerelease:The Legend of Zelda: Majora's Mask

 Ancient Castle of Ikana

-The boss room in Ancient Castle of Ikana met drastic environmental lighting setting changes.
+The boss room in Ancient Castle of Ikana used the same lighting settings as the pre-boss room when the curtains were closed.

 Items